Sandhya-byte/the-content-startup/site/content/posts/open-banking-–-what-is-it.md

 In a nutshell, Open Banking aims to offer the best user experience.
 For example, reduced loan processing, easy switch of loan or bank accounts, finding credit cards with a lower interest rate, and so on.

-Tidbit: Open Banking is one of the deriavatives of PSD2 (Second Payment Services Directive) designed by the countries of the European Union.
+Titbit: Open Banking is one of the derivatives of PSD2 (Second Payment Services Directive) designed by the countries of the European Union.

 Open Banking acts as a motivational point for designing new fintech products.
 It holds the key to data insights currently revolutionizing the banking industry.